mrkarkihere/LLaVA-NICU-Prototype/prompt_engineering_results.md

 RESPONSE:
 The likelihood that drying is being performed on the baby is medium.
 The image shows a group of people, likely healthcare professionals, attending to a baby in a hospital setting.
 The baby is being dried, which is a common...

+# NOTE
+i noticed the lower the tokens is, the faster is runs (obvious now that i observe) 4 mins 45 secs for 50 tokens
+6 min 45 secs for 100 tokens
+9 mins 45 secs for 150 tokens
+(i somewhat rounded to 45s, but you can +/- 3 secs to those numbers)